ky1e-cyber/cvariant/README.md

 #include "cvariant.h"
 ```

-and generate your variant structure with:
+and generate your variant structure with

 ```c
 // UP TO 16 TYPES CURRENTLY